cesarsauvage/cesarsauvage.github.io/content/authors/admin/_index.md

 ## About Me

-<div style="text-align:justify"> I am currently a Research Associate III at Woods Hole Oceanographic Institution (WHOI) working with Dr. Hyodae Seo and Dr. Carol Anne Clayson, with an interest in contributing to a deeper understanding of the air-sea interactions and how the ocean can modulate the global and regional climate. </div>
+<div style="text-align:justify"> I am currently a Oceanographic Researcher at the University of Hawaiʻi at Mānoa working in <a href="https://hyodae-seo.github.io"> Dr. Hyodae Seo Lab </a> on contributing to a deeper understanding of the air-sea interactions and how the ocean can modulate the global and regional climate. </div>